cityiot/data-transfer-modules/README.md

 ## Data transfer modules

-### Fidelix data transfer module
-Contains elements for data transfer from specific building automation system.
-This module requires some configuration before deployment.
-For more information see module's [documentation](./fidelix_data_transfer_module).

-_NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS_

-### Indoors data transfer module
-Contains elements for data transfer from specific user feedback gathering system.
-This module requires some configuration before deployment.
-For more information see module's [documentation](./indoors_data_transfer_module).

-_NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS_

-### Riots data transfer module
-Contains elements for data transfer from specific IAQ user feedback system.
-This module requires some configuration before deployment.
-For more information see module's [documentation](./riots_data_transfer_module).

-_NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS_

 ### TS280 data bridge
 Contains elements for data transfer from [Thingsee One](https://thingsee.com/thingsee-one/).
 This module requires some configuration before deployment.
 For more information see module's [documentation](./ts280_data_bridge).